reiinakano/reiinakano.github.io/_posts/2019-11-13-solving-probability.md

 ## Related Literature

 This work is closely related to another paper by DeepMind, Ling et. al.'s [Program Induction by Rationale Generation: Learning to Solve and Explain Algebraic Word Problems][rationales_paper].
 They build a dataset of multiple-choice problems and *rationales*, which are natural language intermediate steps explaining how to solve the problem.
 They also train the network to use an external program with instruction primitives like addition and multiplication, and an external memory buffer for storing intermediate results.
-Ling et. al.'s [dataset][aqua] contains probability problems, harder and more diverse (deck of cards problems) than that available in [Mathematics Dataset][mathematics_dataset], however, their results suggest they are unable to solve them, as they are still limited to being able to solve simple one or two-step problems.
+Ling et. al.'s [dataset][aqua] contains probability problems, harder and more diverse (deck of cards problems) than that available in [Mathematics Dataset][mathematics_dataset], however, their results state they are only able to solve simple one or two-step problems.
 We view being able to solve problems in this dataset as a future goal for the architecture laid out in this article, with the low number and difficulty of obtaining samples (~100k crowdsourced samples) being the main obstacle.

 This work is also related to another common theme in automatically solving math problems: converting a word problem into a structured expression that, when evaluated by an external symbolic solver, results in the correct answer ([Wang et. al.](https://www.aclweb.org/anthology/D17-1088/), [Roy et. al.](https://arxiv.org/abs/1609.08824), [Roy and Roth](https://arxiv.org/abs/1608.01413), [Kushman, et. al.](https://www.aclweb.org/anthology/P14-1026/), [Hosseini, et. al.](https://www.emnlp2014.org/papers/pdf/EMNLP2014058.pdf)).